llSourcell/Decentralized_Rides/README.md

 1. Embed Google Maps to show the routes and to generate the distance data.

 One of the biggest challenges: designing and writing the token smart contract, is basically done.
 The contract will be adapted to do a bit less as the node.js server is built up.
 In its current state, the 'gas' cost of some of the functionality could be reduced.

+## Credits

+Credits for this code go to [oponn-1](https://github.com/Oponn-1/Stride-Tokens).
+I've merely created a wrapper to get people started.